MohamedElGhorab95/HydrEns_eval/README.md

 # HydrEns_eval
-The evaluation tools package provides a set of methods to evaluate the performance of rainfall/runoff forecast dataset against radar/gauge observation dataset.
+The evaluation tools package provides a set of methods to evaluate the performance and reliability of rainfall/runoff forecasts against radar/gauge observations.
-It also works with ensemble data sets, and provides contingency table metrics for either grid or array based comparison.
+It also works with ensemble datasets, and provides visual comparisons and contingency table based metrics for either grid or array data.
 # Dependencies
         * Weather data Harmonizer package developed by Michael Wagner at TUDresden michael.wagner@tu-dresden.de
         * xarray package            V 2023.4.2